-If you remember my previous posts and tweets about macaron jewelry, paintings, and cookbooks, you will know that I am crazy about these little French pastries.
+If you remember my previous posts about macaron jewelry, you will know that I am crazy about these little French pastries.
 The funny thing is that I’ve never had a macaron, and I’m not in New York or Paris, the privileged homes of Ladurée, and arguably the final word on the macaron.
 Curiosity, determination, and a hearty appetite and tooth for sweets meant that I was going to search my town and backyard for a patisserie who specialised or had a spot for the coveted treats.

 In Vancouver, the grass was much greener.
 I found Thierry Chocolaterie Patisserie Café, Bel Café, Thomas Haas, and Murchie’s Tea & Coffee, among others.
 However, one shop stood out in particular —Soirette Macarons & Tea.
 Having the word ‘macarons’ in it’s name, I figured they knew the little cookies inside and out, and I planned to visit them the next time I was in town.

 So I did!
 Yesterday, a dear friend and I went on a girly date (acting like ladies who brunch-‘n-lunch… hee hee) and I suggested Soirette as the perfect spot to do just that.
 I ate my first macaron, folks!
 (Three, really, but I wasn’t counting, just chewing…)

 We oohed over the gorgeous outdoor seating, and I fanatically snapped photo after photo.
 In total, I came away with about 40 snapshots of the place.
 What I am sharing with you is a finely edited and curated collection… 😛

 We then went inside, to be greeted by this:

 How could anyone resist such a sight?
 The girls behind the counter were all so friendly and knowledgeable, one can tell that they care.
 I’m also grateful to them for allowing me to take so many photos. 🙂